Overview

 COmpetition and healthcare

-Carol's research has focused on the impact of competition in healthcare.
-Her work has shown that competition has a positive impact on quality in both the hospital sector and the primary care sector in England.
+Carol's research has shown that competition has a positive impact on quality in both the hospital sector and the primary care sector in England.
 She has also shown that competition improves managerial quality in the NHS.
 Her current research examines the impact of CEOS in the NHS on hospital performance.

 Targets and Terror

-Waiting times have been a central concern in the English NHS, where care is provided free at the point of delivery and is rationed by waiting time.
-Pro-market reforms introduced in the NHS in the 1990s were not accompanied by large drops in waiting times.
-As a result, the English government in 2000 adopted the use of an aggressive policy of targets coupled with publication of waiting times data at hospital level and strong sanctions for poor performing hospital managers.
+Waiting times are a perennial issue in the English NHS.
+Carol studied early use by the English government of an aggressive policy of targets coupled with publication of waiting times data at hospital level and strong sanctions for poor performing hospital managers.
 This regime has been dubbed ‘targets and terror’.
 Carol Propper discusses this research

 View paper or listen to podcast here